I picked up

 strong connection

-plays.
-She mentions them often, from the sometimes inconvenient moment of inspiration, when they both hunt urgently for paper upon which to write the initial thought, until the play is performed.
-I've not read or seen them, but I've seen some of the films he wrote for.
+I've now started reading Pinter’s plays.
+She mentions them often, from the sometimes inconvenient moment of inspiration, when they both hunt urgently for paper upon which to write the initial thought - until the play is performed.
+So far I've only seen Waiting for Godot, and some of the films for which he wrote the script.

 The first play in the book of Pinter's plays is Old Times (1970, before he met Antonia).
 It's full of jolts and unexpected turns of phrase, in what seems on the surface an ordinary conversation between three people, a couple and the wife's best friend.
 I read it again, and then again.
 The commentary on the Wikipedia page contains factual errors, and anyway I don't agree with their analysis.